strut-software/stylelint-config/README.md

 ## Description

-This package contains a standard set of stylelint rules to be used across Strut Software Solutions projects and Rithm Software projects.
+This package contains a standard set of stylelint configs to be used across Strut Software Solutions projects and Rithm Software projects.
 This is to ensure each project has the same set of rules to keep projects consistent.

+## Configs

-Lint rules exist for the following uses:
+Config files exist for the following use cases and are summarized below.

-* SCSS
+* `scss` - Recommended rules for projects using SCSS.

 ## Installation